Quercetin and Vitamin C Benefits for Inflammation, Heart Disease and Diabetes: 2023 Review

-In this review, we collate the evidence of the benefits of quercetin, benefits of vitamin C, discuss their synergistic actions and their use for the prevention and treatment of COVID-19 pandemic.
+In this review, we collate the evidence of the benefits of quercetin, benefits of vitamin C, discuss their synergistic actions and their use.

 Quercetin has been shown to reduce inflammation in multiple studies.
 In this 8 week study involving 50 women with rheumatoid arthritis, participants took 500mg of quercetin per day or a placebo.
 The quercetin group reported less early morning stiffness, morning pain, and after-activity pain.

 Early studies on quercetin and inflammation are promising, although more large scale human studies need to be performed to verify these benefits.